U.S. weekly jobless claims fall for second straight week | Business

 U.S. weekly jobless claims fall for second straight week

-The number of Americans filing first-time claims for unemployment benefits unexpectedly fell last week but remain elevated more than nine months into the health and economic crisis triggered by the coronavirus pandemic.
+The number of Americans filing first-time claims for unemployment benefits unexpectedly fell for a second straight week last week but remain elevated more than nine months into the health and economic crisis triggered by the coronavirus pandemic, signaling a long recovery for the U.S. job market.
 Initial claims for state unemployment benefits slid to a seasonally adjusted 787,000 for the week ended Dec.
-26, compared with 806,000 in the prior week, the Labor Department said on Thursday.
+26, from 806,000 in the prior week, the Labor Department said on Thursday.
 Economists polled by Reuters had forecast 833,000 applications in the latest week.

+As of Dec.
+19, the number of people continuing to draw benefits under regular state unemployment insurance programs declined to 5.219 million, the lowest since April, from 5.322 million the week before.
+The report also showed that as of mid-December, more than 19.5 million people were receiving some form of jobless aid, including from emergency measures recently extended by the latest coronavirus aid bill.
+Though initial jobless claims have dropped from a record 6.867 million in March, they have held persistently above their 665,000 peak hit during the 2007-09 Great Recession.

 - READ MORE ON: